 Free range cats

-During our recent trip to Thessaloniki, we saw a lot of free range cats (according to my girlfriend, the correct term is stray cats but I think free range just sounds nicer).
-We saw cats of all kind of colors and sizes, but it would have been impossible to even make a guess how many there actually were.
-We found them under cars, on top of cars, on ruins, between ruins, on the pavement, at the harbour, in front of shops and fishstands, in narrow alleyways, in the middle of big motorways… literally everywhere where you could stand on four furry paws.
-Eventually we just started to call them cats of Thessaloniki.
+During our recent trip to Thessaloniki, we saw a lot of free range cats (according to Sarah, the correct term is stray cats but I think free range just sounds nicer).
+We saw cats of all kind of colours and sizes, but it would have been impossible to even make a guess how many there actually were.
+We found them under cars, on top of cars, on ruins, between ruins, on the pavement, at the harbour, in front of shops and fish stands, in narrow alleyways, in the middle of big motorways… literally everywhere where you could stand on four furry paws.

 Why are there so many cats in Thessaloniki?